Valay-2004/Scrimba-JS/README.md

 Scrimba JavaScript Practice Projects

-Overview
+Purpose

-- Collection of small, self-contained HTML/CSS/JS projects completed while following Scrimba lessons.
+- A compact collection of small JavaScript, HTML, and CSS exercises and projects completed while following Scrimba lessons.

-Repository structure
+Contents

-- Each folder is a standalone project (typically `index.html`, `script.js`, `style.css`).
+- Each folder is a standalone project (HTML, CSS, JS).
+Examples: Blackjack, People Counter, Practices, Project.

-Notable projects
-- Blackjack, People Counter, Basketball Scoreboard, Password Generator, Practice exercises.

-Run locally
+How to run

-- Open the project's `index.html` in a browser, or serve the folder with a simple HTTP server, for example:
+- Open a project's folder and open `index.html` in a web browser.

-	`python3 -m http.server`

 Contributing

-- Add new exercises as their own folders.
-Include a short README in the project folder when helpful.
+- Add new exercises as separate folders and keep files self-contained.

-Notes
-- Projects are small learning exercises; keep files self-contained and clearly named.